dipanshu-astuto/onelens-installation-scripts/charts/onelens-agent/README.md

 ## Overview

 The OneLens Agent chart serves as a comprehensive solution for deploying and managing OneLens agents in your Kubernetes cluster.
-This chart handles the deployment, configuration, and service setup required for the agent to operate effectively, along with supporting monitoring and cost analysis tools.
+This chart handles the deployment, configuration, and service setup required for  agent to operate effectively, along with supporting monitoring and cost analysis tools.

 ## Versioning